Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Code Review Line by Line.

-I put a Stop statement on the next line to give a pause in the Program to see how the object is being assigned to the Set CArea Object.
-How to do that, We will explore that shortly?
+I included a Stop statement on the next line to pause the program so you can observe how the object is assigned to the CArea property.
+We’ll explore how to inspect this in memory shortly.

-Next line prints the Headings in the Debug Window for the values printed on the next line.
+3. The subsequent line prints the headings in the Debug Window for clarity.

-Next line prints the values of Object Properties from memory in the Debug Window.
+4. Finally, the last line prints the values of the object properties retrieved from memory, displaying them in the Debug Window.

 Run the Code to the Next Stop Statement

-Let us run the Code and inspect the memory to see what happens there at each stage, where I put the Stop statement.
+1. Let’s run the code and inspect the memory to see what happens at each stage where the Stop statements are placed.

-1. Click somewhere in the middle of the code and press F5 to run the code and pause the program at the first Stop Statement.
+1. Click anywhere inside the code and press F5 to run the program.
+The execution will pause at the first Stop statement.

 The Locals Window View.

-We can have a graphical view of all the objects and their Properties in the Locals Window.
-The first name with the plus [+] symbol shows the name of the Standard Module, from where our program is running.
+1. The first item with a plus [+] symbol shows the name of the Standard Module from which the program is running.

-The next plus [+] symbol with the name Vol is the ClsVolume2 instantiated Object in memory.
+2. The next plus [+] symbol represents the Vol object, which is the instantiated ClsVolume2 object in memory.

-4. Click on the [+] symbols to expand and display the details.
+Click the plus [+] symbols to expand each item and display detailed information about the object’s properties and member procedures.

 You will find the next level of Objects and Properties.